-- (a) The approved counterparty credit exposure limits are provided in Schedule 4. - (b) The dollar value of credit utilisation of the various authorised instruments will be measured in accordance with the following table:
+- (a) ALCO approves counterparty credit exposure limits, as set out in the policy. are provided in Schedule 4. - (b) The dollar value of credit utilisation of the various authorised instruments is measured as follows.

-Instrument Credit Utilisation Non-discounted Cash Securities Full face value plus accrued interest Foreign Exchange- Forward Market gain plus add on: 1 year or less add on: 5% 1 to 5 years add on: 7.5% Over 5 years add on: 10% Interest Rate Swaps Market gain plus add on: 1 year or less add on: 2.5% 1 to 5 years add on: 3.75% Over 5 years add on: 5% Interest Rate options (swaptions) Market gain plus add on: 1 year or less add on: 2.5% 1 to 5 years add on: 3.75% Over 5 years add on: 5%
+Instrument Credit Utilisation Non-discounted cash securities Full face value plus accrued interest Foreign exchange- forward Market gain plus: 1 year or less add on: 5% 1 to 5 years add on: 7.5% Over 5 years add on: 10% Interest rate swaps Market gain plus: 1 year or less add on: 2.5% 1 to 5 years add on: 3.75% Over 5 years add on: 5% Interest rate options ("swaptions") Market gain plus: 1 year or less add on: 2.5% 1 to 5 years add on: 3.75% Over 5 years add on: 5%

-- (a) FCT will collate the monthly valuations of all open hedging transactions. - (b) The CFO must approve all amendments to counterparty limits, including temporary increases. - (c) The approval must be given in writing and must specify: - (i) the existing and proposed limit; and - (ii) the reason for the proposed change. - (d) The Treasurer will assign credit limits to new counterparties based on applying the descriptions, credit ratings and credit limits set out in Schedule 4 - (e) The operating cash portfolio will be monitored using the counterparty credit limits described in Schedule 4 and subject to an overriding limit of no more than 35% to be held by one entity.
+- (a) FCT will collate the monthly valuations of all open hedging transactions. - (b) ALCO, in consultation with the CFO, must approve all amendments to counterparty limits, including temporary increases. - (c) The approval must be given in writing and must specify: - (i) the existing and proposed limit; and - (ii) the reason for the proposed change. - (d) The Treasurer will assign credit limits to new counterparties based on applying the descriptions, credit ratings and credit limits set out in Schedule 4 - (e) FCT will monitor the operating cash portfolio using the approved counterparty credit limits described in Schedule 4.